 The library reserves the right to integrate gifts into the general collection.
 In addition, whenever a gift is no longer needed, it will be disposed of in the same manner as purchased material.
 The library does not appraise gifts or provide evaluations of gifts for tax deductions or other purposes.
-If requested, the Head of Fund Development will send a letter of acknowledgement for the donation listing the quantity of items donated.
+If requested, the Head of Fund Development will send a letter of acknowledgment for the donation listing the number of items donated.

 Interlibrary Loan/ Consortium Borrowing

 Should a tile be requested that have not or intend to purchase, effort shall be made to request it through our Consortium Bibliomation.
 If materials are not available through Bibliomation’s 80 libraries, a statewide search will be made by the interlibrary loan staff.
 If the material cannot be located in state, we will search through WorldCat .
 WorldCat might require a fee to be paid by the patron if requested by the loaning institution.